miguelrflor/MMM-ShoppingList/README.md

 The Shopping List module can be started by triggering your Google Assistant using its listener ("Hey Google", "Ok Google", "Jarvis", etc).

 Followed by either of the three below commands:

     1.)
 "Add <item> to the shopping list"

     2.)
 "Remove <item> from the shopping list"

     3.)
 "Clear the shopping list"

-  The commands are rather self-explanatory, but the first two are intended only to handle one item at a time.
+The commands are self-explanatory, but note that the first two are intended to handle only one item at a time.